Some of life’s greatest pleasures take some work and maintenance to perform as they should.

 You want to start by finding a high-quality humidor.
-We have a whole page dedicated to great humidors, but you need to know what you are looking for.
+We have a whole page dedicated to great humidors, so if you need a new humidor, find it here at JR Cigar!

 In order to work properly, you need to keep the humidor at least half-filled (preferably ¾ filled).
 So, if you only have 25 cigars, don’t go out and buy a 300 cigar humidor.

 You also want to understand what style of humidor you want.
 If you are constantly traveling and want your cigars on the go, then a travel humidor is perfect for you.

 If you want more of a stationary or desk piece, look for a wooden humidor that is lined with Spanish cedar wood.